johnsonjh/dps8m-proxy/README.md

-* If this is necessary (*i.e.,* a non-root user on Linux is attempting to bind an SSH listener to a privileged port and the `CAP_NET_BIND_SERVICE` is not currently effective), the software should provide a warning message with the above instructions.
+* If this is necessary (*i.e.,* a non-root user on Linux is attempting to bind an SSH listener to a privileged port and the `CAP_NET_BIND_SERVICE` capability is not currently effective), the software should provide a warning message with the above instructions.

 ### Admin interaction